 What to make of this?

-Well, for one thing we are, even if we are talking about EMM or robots, abiding to the machinery directive and most standards are the same.
-We have similarities but also differences explaining why safety is considered differently in the two applications.
-We conclude that while e-stops should not be a part of the EMM but it might very well need be if you add functions like remote control.
-It all comes down to... the risk assessment.
+Even if we are talking about EMM or robots, we are abiding by the machinery directive, and most standards are the same.
+We have similarities and differences explaining why safety is considered differently in the two applications.
+We conclude that while e-stops should not be a part of the EMM, they might need to be if you add functions like a remote control.
+It all comes down to… the risk assessment.

-I think that when I accumulate more experience from the industry safety I will find more neat comparisions between EMM and industry safety and I intend to share it when I do.
+When I accumulate more experience in the safety industry, I will find more neat comparisons between EMM and industry safety and I intend to share them.
 Maybe you have your own reasoning to add to this?
 Please feel free to comment or reach out.
 If you like the post, share it or at least subscribe!